galtx-centex/galtx-centex.github.io/join/join.md

 and click the _Join_ button for the membership you've chosen.

 <h3 class="text-center">
-Thank you for supporting GPA-Central Texas!
+Thank you for supporting GALT-Central Texas!
 </h3>

 <div class="panel panel-platinum">